 What Shouldn’t be Purchased with the ProCurement Card?

-- Never use your ProCard for any personal or travel related expenses such as airfare, lodging, rental cars, per diem meals.
+- Never use your ProCard for any personal or travel related expenses such as airfare, lodging, rental cars, and per diem meals.
 Local parking charges (within 50 miles of the employee's official duty station) can go on ProCard for UW business purposes only when the individual is NOT in travel status.

 - Facility maintenance and repair: contact Facilities Services for all buildings and grounds work.
 If you are located in off campus rented facilities, contact the UW Real Estate Office.

-- Hazardous items: radioactive chemicals, lab refrigerators, pressure vessels, biological safety cabinets, fume hoods, and other hazardous materials.
+- Hazardous items: radioactive chemicals, lab refrigerators, pressure vessels, biological safety cabinets, fume hoods, xray/lasers, and other hazardous materials.
 If you need to purchase disposal services, contact Environmental Health and Safety.

-- Machinery & Equipment (M&E Tax exempt) must be purchased using eprocurement or PAS.
+- Machinery & Equipment (M&E Tax exempt) must be purchased using eprocurement.

-- Vehicles: purchase of vehicles, aircraft or vessel charter.
+- Vehicles: purchase of vehicles or aircraft.
 For rental of vehicles in Seattle, contact UW Motor Pool; for rentals during travel status, refer to UW Travel.

 - New copier leases may not be processed through ProCard or the Non-PO Invoice methodology.
 Existing copier leases currently being paid with a ProCard or a Non-PO Invoice may continue to use these processes.
 Please check out the Managed Print Servces website if you require copier equipment and services: http://f2.washington.edu/mps/home